-Your vehicle has reading lamps.
-Press the button located next to the lamp to turn them on or off.
+Press the button located next to each lamp to turn them on or off.

 These lamps will not come on with the dome lamps.

 Electric Power Management

 The vehicle has Electric Power Management (EPM) that estimates the battery's temperature and state of charge.
 It then adjusts the voltage for best performance and extended life of the battery.